 This Commons Library briefing provides background information on the introduction of a new contract for doctors in training (junior doctors) in England, including a summary of the proposed changes, and background on negotiations between NHS Employers and the BMA.
-The briefing also provides some brief information on the delivery of seven day services and proposed changes to the consultant contract.Jump to full report >>
+The briefing also provides some brief information on the delivery of seven day services.Jump to full report >>

 Commons Briefing papers CBP-7314